youyanggu/covid19_projections/donate.md

 Having your support would make my job much easier and allow me to focus full-time on providing the best COVID-19 modeling and analysis.

-I hope to continue to dedicate my efforts to this project for as long as possible, until [normally returns](/path-to-herd-immunity).
+I hope to continue to dedicate my efforts to this project for as long as possible, until [normality returns](/path-to-herd-immunity).

 With your donation, I can: